Lemon Law NJ FAQ

 How is cost-free legal representation possible?

 We're able to offer cost-free legal representation under the fee-shifting provisions of the Lemon Law in NJ.
 If you prevail in your case, the manufacturer is required to cover all attorney fees and legal costs, in addition to any remedy you are owed.

 If you submit your Lemon Law claim and we accept your case, you won't pay anything out of pocket, win or lose.
 These fee-shifting provisions give you – the consumer – equal footing when pitted against a multi-billion dollar automobile manufacturer.

-Who does the New Jersey Lemon Law protect?
+How does the New Jersey Lemon Law Work?

 The Lemon Law in New Jersey protects consumers who have purchased a vehicle that suffers a repetitive defect or non-conformity that first occurs within the first two years (24 months) or 24,000 miles spent with that vehicle – whichever comes first.